-The latest update to the 2014 release of Edge Animate CC includes publishing and runtime changes that facilitate lesser number of downloads and smaller payload size.
-This update also provides you more control on asset organization.
+The latest updates to the 2014 release of Adobe Edge Animate CC include publishing and runtime changes that facilitate lesser number of downloads and smaller payload size.
+These updates also provide you more control on asset organization.
 Read on for a quick introduction to these changes and other enhancements.

 The earlier versions of Edge Animate runtime used to depend on jQuery internally. jQuery was always added as a dependency in your composition irrespective of whether you are actually using any of the jQuery APIs or not.
 This dependency is removed in the latest Edge Animate Runtime, which means a smaller payload size and reduced number of downloads required for running your compositions.

 The requirement for a separate preloader js too is removed in this release.
 Edge Animate now generates a single js file for your composition, which contains the entire DOM and your complete code in the Edge Animate composition.

 Compositions created using previous versions of Edge Animate are automatically upgraded when you open them with this build.
 The upgraded composition along with the associated files is saved in a separate folder under the root of the project folder.

 For example, if the previous composition is in the /user/MyProject folder, the upgraded composition will be in the folder /user/MyProject_upgraded.
 Assets that are directly referenced in the composition are automatically copied to the upgrade folder.
 You may need to manually copy the rest of the assets that are not directly used in the composition (for example, additional CSS files, assets used only through scripts).

 Also, due to new runtime changes described below, any jQuery dependencies in the previous compositions are added as user scripts to the Library in the upgraded composition.